subzeroid/instagrapi/docs/usage-guide/account.md

 * `account_edit(**data)` only applies supported fields and preserves missing required profile fields from `account_info()`.
 * Use `account_set_biography()` when you want Instagram to re-process biography entities/markup explicitly.
+* `send_password_reset()` starts Instagram's recovery flow by requesting a reset link or code.
+It does not set a new password by itself; continue with the link/code flow that Instagram sends to the account email or phone.
 * `account_security_info()` and `insights_*` style methods require an authenticated session and may depend on the account type or enabled security features.

 Low level methods: